 Separation of Chairman and CEO Roles.
 Our bylaws give the board of directors the flexibility to determine whether the roles of Chairman and Chief Executive Officer should be combined or separate.
 Effective May 16, 2017, the roles of Chairman of the Board and Chief Executive Officer were separated.
 In connection with the separation of the two offices, the board of directors elected to continue to utilize the services of a Lead Independent Director.
-Mr. McShane has served as our Lead Independent Director since May 2017.
-Prior to Mr. McShane's appointment, Mr. Franklin Myers served as our Lead Independent Director.
+Mr. McShane has served as our Lead Independent Director.